top of page

 Transitioning to college can bring excitement, but it may also feel overwhelming.
 Be open to new experiences, and don’t hesitate to seek help if you need it.

 Remember that many students face similar challenges.
-Take things one step at a time and soon enough, you will settle into a routine that works for you.
-This journey will be filled with discoveries and friendships that will last a lifetime.
+Take things one step at a time, and you will settle into a routine that works for you.
+This journey will be filled with discoveries and friendships that last a lifetime.

 The Road Ahead